Not health advice. Contact your local water utility for concerns.

 Most Maryland cities have tap water that meets EPA safety standards.
 With an average score of 83/100 across 35 cities we analyzed, Maryland generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Maryland include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Maryland include lead (older service lines, especially baltimore), nitrates (eastern shore agriculture and poultry), pfas (military and industrial sites).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 4 cities in Maryland showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.